19 Secrets to Steal from People Who Never Get Sick

 They know how to chill out

 Maybe you’re a stickler for Zumba, you have favorite music that instantly mellows you out, or curling up with a novel makes the stress of a day melt away.
 Whatever the method, regular de-stressing is a critical habit of people who don’t get sick.
-If you’re constantly frazzled, you’re at higher risk for everything from a heart attack to diabetes to irritable bowel syndrome.
-Here are the signs stress is making you sick.
+If you’re constantly frazzled, you’re at higher risk for health issues.
+Here are the signs stress might be making you sick.

-It’s important to take your vitamins regularly.
+Proper nutrition is important, and if you’re not getting adequate nutrients from food, you can can also consider taking vitamins.
+(That is, if your doctor suggests it might be a good idea).
 One supplement that you might be forgetting?
 Brewer’s yeast: It’s full of B vitamins, protein and trace minerals, all vital for good health and preventing illness.

 They wash their pet’s food bowl

 Your pet’s food bowl could actually be making you and your family sick if you don’t wash it frequently.
 A study by NSF International showed that pet food bowls ranked as the fourth dirtiest place in the house.
-Regardless of if you feed your pet dry or wet food, the bowl can keep a residue that attracts bacteria like E. coli and Salmonella.
-These are the pet food brands vets really buy.
+Regardless of if you feed your pet dry or wet food, the bowl may have a residue that can harbor bacteria like E. coli and Salmonella.

 They pack their own sheets